JNRowe/jnrowe.github.io/articles/redo_ninja_make.rst

 but I hope there is enough meat in to make that worthwhile.

-Finally, in much the same way I tend to finish my build system talks with an offer to help in the final slide, I’ll add one here too .
+Finally, in much the same way I tend to finish my build system talks with an offer to help in the final slide, I’ll add one here too.
 If you’ve made it this far and need a little help, don’t hesitate to get in :doc:`contact
 <../contact>`.